| Title: | Robust Trimmed Clustering |

 parameters estimated using the classification likelihood.
 This output

-is present only if opt="HARD"
+is present only if opt="HARD".

 cluster.ini - A matrix with nstart rows and number of columns equal to